buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 { .use-head}
 Parameteric Representation using parameters at _IfcWindowType_

 The parameters, which define the shape of the _IfcWindow_, are given at the _IfcWindowType_ and the property sets, which are included in the _IfcWindowType_.
 The _IfcWindow_ only defines the local placement.
 The overall size of the _IfcWindow_ to be used to apply the lining or panel parameter provided by the _IfcWindowType_ is determined by the IfcShapeRepresentation with the RepresentationIdentifier = 'Profile'.
-Only in case of an _IfcWindow_ inserted into an _IfcOpeningElement_ using the _IfcRelFillsElement_ relatioship, having a horizontal extrusion (along the y-axis of the _IfcDoor_), the overall size is determined by the extrusion profile of the _IfcOpeningElement_.
+Only in case of an _IfcWindow_ inserted into an _IfcOpeningElement_ using the _IfcRelFillsElement_ relatioship, having a horizontal extrusion (along the y-axis of the _IfcWindow_), the overall size is determined by the extrusion profile of the _IfcOpeningElement_.

 Figure 1 illustrates the insertion of a window into the _IfcOpeningElement_ by creating an instance of _IfcWindow_ with _PartitioningType = DoublePanelHorizontal_.
 The parameters _OverallHeight_ and _OverallWidth_ show the extent of the window in the positive Z and X axis of the local placement of the window.
 The lining and the transom are created by the given parameters.